-Damage Locust borer attacks only black locust.
-Tunneling by locust borer larvae weakens tree limbs, making them susceptible to breakage by wind and ice.
-Trees may respond to tunneling in the trunk with faster growth in those damaged areas, resulting in the formation of knotty swellings.
+Locust borer attacks only black locust.
+Tunneling by locust borer larvae weakens tree limbs, which may break with wind and ice.
+Trees may respond with faster growth in tunneled areas, resulting in the formation of knotty swellings.
 In general, damage in black locust may go unnoticed until many tree limbs are broken and the crowns have begun to thin and die back, or when large amounts of sawdust-like frass accumulate at the base of the trunk.
 Repeated infestations over time lead to the loss of the timber's value for use as fence posts or firewood.